eldoyle/PythonIntro/_episodes/08-ReadingandWritingTextFiles.md

 The code below gives an example of writing to a file:
 ~~~
-filename = “output.txt”
+filename = "output.txt"

 #w tells python we are opening the file to write into it
-outfile = open(filename, ‘w’)
+outfile = open(filename, 'w')

-outfile.write(“This is the first line of the file”)
+outfile.write("This is the first line of the file")
-outfile.write(“This is the second line of the file”)
+outfile.write("This is the second line of the file")

 outfile.close() #Close the file when we’re done!
 ~~~
 {: .language-python}

 > ## Where did my file end up?
-> Anytime you open a new file and write to it, the file will be saved in your current working directory, unless you specified a
+> Any time you open a new file and write to it, the file will be saved in your current working directory, unless you specified a
 > different path in the file name.
 {: .callout}

 ### Newline characters
 When you examine the file you just wrote, you will see that all of the text is on the same line!
 This is because we must tell
-Python when to start on a new line by using the special string character `\n.`  This newline character will tell Python exactly where to start each new line.
+Python when to start on a new line by using the special string character `'\n'`.
+This newline character will tell Python exactly where to start each new line.

 The example below demonstrates how to use newline characters:
 ~~~
-filename = “output_newlines.txt”
+filename = 'output_newlines.txt'
->

 #w tells python we are opening the file to write into it
-outfile = open(filename, ‘w’)
+outfile = open(filename, 'w')

-outfile.write(“This is the first line of the file\n”)
+outfile.write("This is the first line of the file\n")
-outfile.write(“This is the second line of the file\n”)
+outfile.write("This is the second line of the file\n")

 outfile.close() #Close the file when we’re done!
 ~~~